darkoreka/rem-waste/README.md

     - Footer displays context-based actions and is fixed to the bottom

-- Custom hooks for cleaner code and for keeping the single responsability
+- Custom hooks for cleaner code and for keeping the single responsability principle
     - Click-outside custom hook behavior is implemented using useRef and forwardRef to keep global interaction logic clean and isolated.

 The code follows SOLID principles, keeping components small, composable, and easy to extend.

-## 🎨 Styling & Responsiveness
+## Styling & Responsiveness
 The UI is styled with Tailwind CSS.
 All layouts use utility-first classes and responsive breakpoints (md, lg, etc.).

 - Cards are displayed in a responsive grid (md:grid-cols-2, lg:grid-cols-3)